 Wholesale inventories data for December is due at 10:00 a.m.
 (1500 GMT); inventories are expected to be up 0.4 percent versus a 0.6 percent increase in November.

 The S&P 500 has risen for five straight weeks and is up 5.8 percent for the year.
 Its advance was helped by legislators in Washington averting a series of automatic spending cuts and tax hikes earlier in the year, as well as better-than-expected corporate earnings and data that pointed to modest economic improvement but no immediate change in the Federal Reserve's stimulus plans.

 The index, hovering near five-year highs, has found it tougher to climb in recent days as investors await strong trading incentives to drive it further upward.

-S&P 500 futures were unchanged and slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures lost 13 points, and Nasdaq 100 futures added 6 points.
+S&P 500 futures added 1.8 points and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 6 points, and Nasdaq 100 futures rose 9.5 points.

 LinkedIn Corp jumped 10.6 percent to $137.28 in premarket trading after announcing both blow-out quarterly profits and a bullish forecast for the new year that exceeded Wall Street's already lofty expectations.